The love and trust deep-rooted in a tight-knit family can create bonds that make running a business easier and increase its chances of success.

 18 January, 2017 - A group photo of the Afeer family inside their home in Azraq

 “The big boss went to a customer’s house and will be back in no time” said Khaled Al Afeer.
-The big boss, is Khaled’s daughter Haneen, who is behind the transformation of their family businesses.
+The big boss, is Khaled’s daughter Haneen, who is behind the transformation of their family business.
 Khaled El Afeer, along his wife Hayat, and their four daughters Haneen (23), Marina (27), Mariana (25), and Farah (19), operate the Afeer Tailoring Shop from their home in Azraq city in Jordan.

 According to Khaled, two industries will never go out of business no matter how far technology advances; food and fashion.
 “You will always have a piece of clothing that needs fixing, curtains that need modification or even old furniture that could use some reupholstering”.
 His wife Hayat, a self-taught tailor who started working in the field at a young age, has always wanted to start a tailoring business from home but never had the resources to do so.
 “His Majesty King Abdullah visited our town a few years ago and gave money awards to local families.
 With the money, I bought our very first sewing machine and started offering clothes alteration and repair services from home to family and friends.
 Business grew little by little every day, and whenever I had enough money to buy another machine, I’d buy one”.